AngusP/AngusP.github.io/styles.md

     ---

 Layouts are successively more styled, with basic giving an empty body, default giving just header and navigation and the post layout which is best for Markdown files.
+Clear gives the same styling and `<article>` as post, withouyt the navigation bar or header.

 The attributes `columnar`, `author`, `author_avatar`, `author_url` and `date` are optional.
 The authorial attributes change the content of the chip at the top of the page.
 The